Resourcing the bridge between government investment and community engagement to achieve digital equity.

 We believe closing the digital divide = strengthening our democracy.

-Our goal is to help resource and support coalitions with civic infrastructure that can be used for multi-issue advocacy engagement.
-If done right, this infrastructure will outlast this moment and will serve its community for years to come.
+Our goal was to help resource and support coalitions with civic infrastructure that can be used for multi-issue advocacy engagement.
+If done right, this infrastructure would outlast this moment and serve communities for years to come

-Our approach is to do more than just grantmaking.
-In addition to monetary support, DEOI provides coordination and resources to our grantees that are rooted in community autonomy and support services.
-DEOI’s methodology is three pronged:
+DEOI’s approach went beyond grantmaking.
+In addition to monetary support, we provided coordination and resources rooted in community autonomy and support services.
+DEOI’s methodology was three-pronged:

 -

-Monetary support is provided in partnership with our investing funder partners to resource capacity for grantees on-the-ground.
+Monetary support was provided in partnership with our investing funder partners to resource capacity for grantees on-the-ground.

 -

-Via the DEOI team, advocates, marketers, and operations associates are assigned to each grantee.
-DEOI organizes bi-weekly check-ins with each grantee, dedicating time and resources to help boost policy analysis, advocacy outreach, community engagement, cross-coalition information sharing, and streamlined operations.
+The DEOI team assigned advocates, marketers, and operations associates to each grantee.
+We organized bi-weekly check-ins with each grantee, dedicating time and resources to help boost policy analysis, advocacy outreach, community engagement, cross-coalition information sharing, and streamlined operations.

 -

-DEOI grantees are encouraged to work together in our monthly grantee cohort meetings where lessons learned, challenges, and success stories are shared out during pre-scheduled, facilitated Zoom calls.
-DEOI grantees frequently work together to leverage their collective knowledge and adapt strategies to individual constituencies.
+Grantees participated in monthly cohort meetings where lessons learned, challenges, and success stories were shared out during pre-scheduled, facilitated Zoom calls.
+DEOI encouraged collaboration to leverage their collective knowledge and adapt strategies to individual constituencies.

-DEOI Grantees are Moving the Needle for Digital Equity across the country.
+DEOI Grantees Advanced Digital Equity Across the Country.

 Connecting Communities: New Mexico’s Tribal-Led Digital Equity Initiatives captures the groundbreaking efforts of the Santa Fe Indian School and tribal leaders as they work to bridge the digital divide across New Mexico’s Pueblos and Indigenous communities.
 Through powerful interviews and on-the-ground footage, the film explores the challenges of connectivity in rural and tribal lands, the historical importance of tribal sovereignty, and the innovative solutions that are empowering Indigenous leadership to build community-owned broadband infrastructure.
 This project highlights the resilience, collaboration, and impact of those working to ensure equitable access to education, opportunity, and civic engagement for generations to come.